-I extend my deepest gratitude to Stephen Reis, Paul Lerner and everyone in the Columbia Research Initiative on the Global History of Sexualities for their gracious funding, which made this thesis project possible.
-Thank you to Professors Hilary Hallett and Maura Spiegel, as well, for their patience and guidance.
-Finally, thank you-whoever is reading this.
-Take as many breaks as you need.
+I extend my deepest gratitude to Stephen Reis and Paul Lerner for their gracious funding, which made this thesis project possible, and to Professors Hilary Hallett and Maura Spiegel for their patience.
+Thank you, as well, to whoever is reading this-take as many breaks as you need.

 In the spectacle-the visual reflection of the ruling economic order-goals are nothing, development is everything.
 The spectacle aims at nothing other than itself...
 It is nothing other than the economy developing for itself.
 It is at once a faithful reflection of the production of things and a distorting objectification of the producers.